dzyphr/AtomicAnalogsLocalWebUI/content/login.md

 date = 2023-10-08T19:41:38-05:00
 draft = true
 loginbutton = "Login"
-loginprompt = "Enter Swap:"
+entermarketprompt = "Enter Swap Market:" entermarketbutton = "Enter"
 +++
-Select at least two Networks.
+Log In to any Encrypted accounts you have created.